bokesyo/CSC4005_2022Fall_Demo/project4_template/README.md

 `window_size` is the size of GUI window.

 `resolution` is the number of pixels of x and y axis.
 Lower resolution leads to faster rendering speed.
+If you prefer smooth contours, you can use `resolution = 800`.
+If you prefer faster rendering speed, you can use `resolution = 200`.
+When you submit your demo video, you can use `resolution = 800` for better visualization.

 Notice that there is no causal relationship between `window_size` and `resolution`.